- Advanced Summer Registration

 The University’s Appeal Policy for Refunds is explained on the Bursar’s Web site.

-Students who have had their ability to register BLOCKED by administrative offices (reasons include failure to apply for graduation, provide health information, parking tickets, balance due on account, etc.) can check for blocks on the Monmouth University Portal, myMU student WebAdvisor screen under REGISTRATION, WEBregistration APPROVALS / BLOCKS.
+Students who have had their ability to register blocked by administrative offices (reasons include failure to apply for graduation, provide health information, parking tickets, balance due on account, etc.) can check for blocks in Colleague Self-Service, Student Planning.

 Classroom assignments will appear on the student’s schedule.
-Monmouth University provides each student with a WebAdvisor account where they can view their schedule at any time.
+Students can view their schedule at any time using Colleague Self-Service, Student Planning.
 Therefore, paper schedules are not provided to continuing students; they should confirm their semester/session classroom assignments immediately before classes begin.
 Remember that until all of the assignments are finalized, room assignments are tentative.

-Monmouth University provides each student with a WebAdvisor account that includes schedule look-up.
+Students can view their schedule at any time using Colleague Self-Service, Student Planning.
 Therefore, paper schedules are not provided to continuing students; they should confirm their semester/session schedule immediately before classes begin.

 Monmouth University uses a section number or letter designation to indicate certain information for the particular section